 If benefits are what the business achieves for the client, qualities are how the business feels to the client.
 They’re the aesthetic description of the brand, words like: minimalist, classic, traditional, modern, luxurious, mysterious, natural, unconventional, bold...

 Qualities can be communicated visually—through a careful selection of colors, fonts and imagery, as well as verbally—through topics, style of writing and word choice.
-If you’ve taken my free class Revamp Your Brand In One Day, you’ve encountered them in the chapter on Brand Voice (and you know my trick for selecting fonts based on those qualities).
+If you’ve read my book The Human Centered Brand, you’ve encountered them in the chapter on Brand Voice (and you know my trick for selecting fonts based on those qualities).

 When my clients say what they expect of their new brand, usually they describe it using qualities.
 I make this even easier by suggesting a list they can choose from.